Elder Sexual Abuse

 What Are Signs of Elder Sexual Abuse in Nursing Homes and Assisted-Living Facilities?

-Signs of sexual elder abuse in nursing homes and assisted-living facilities may include physical and/or behavioral signs.
+There are many signs of sexual abuse in nursing homes and assisted-living facilities.
+These signs may include physical and/or behavioral signs.
 Physical signs may include, but are not limited to:

 - Bruises around the arms, legs, breasts and/or genital area